-Also the nonparametric permutation procedures have been used to address this problem. \cite{Hahn2012} used an one-dimensional integral deviation statistic to summarize the deviance between groups.
-Its distribution had been obtained by permuting of the functions. \cite{NicholsHolmes2001} concentrated either on certain pointwise statistics, such as the $F$-statistic, and found the distribution of its maxima by permutation, or on the size of the area {restricted} by some given threshold.
+Furthermore, nonparametric permutation procedures have been used to address this problem. \cite{Hahn2012} used a one-dimensional integral deviation statistic to summarize the deviance between groups.
+Its distribution was obtained by permuting the functions. \cite{NicholsHolmes2001} {based the test} either on certain pointwise statistics, such as the $F$-statistic, and found the distribution of its maxima by permutation, or {alternatively used} the size of the area which is given by exceeding some given threshold.
 Since these statistics need to satisfy the homogeneity across the functional domain, \cite{PantazisEtal2005} recommended to concentrate on the $p$-values which are implicitely homogeneous across the domain and find the distribution of its minima by permutation.
 This $p$-min and also $F$-max methods are able to identify the regions of rejections by identifying a threshold of the statistics of the interest.